Machine Learning Construction: implications to cybersecurity: Parametric Regression and Classification

-In linear model (LM) theory, $Y$ is assumed to be in the form:
+In LM theory, it is assumed that $Y$ is in the form:

-where the randomness of $Y$ comes only from $e$, and it is assumed that the conditional expectation of $Y$ is linear in the predictors $X$.
-The two basic assumptions in the theory are the zero mean and constant variance of the random error component $e$.
+where the randomness of $Y$ comes only from $e$, the conditional expectation of $Y$ is linear in the predictors $X$, and the random error component $e$ has a zero mean and a constant variance with $X$.
 The regression function (\ref{eq1}) is then written as:

-More generally, still a linear model, it can be rewritten as:
+More generally, still a LM, it can be rewritten as:

-where the predictor $X$ is replaced by a new $d$-dimensional vector, $X_{new} $, whose elements are scalar functions of the random vector $X$.

-The intercept $\alpha$ in (\ref{eq17}) may be modeled, if needed, in terms of (\ref{eq18}) by setting $f_{1}\left( X\right) =1$.
-Equation (\ref{eq18}) can be seen as equivalent to (\ref{eq17}), where $X$ has been transformed to $X_{new}$ which became the new predictor on which $Y$ will be regressed.
+where the predictor $X$ is replaced by a new $d$-dimensional vector, $X_{new}$, whose elements are scalar functions of the original random vector $X$.
+The intercept $\alpha$ in (\ref{eq17}) may be absorbed in terms of (\ref{eq18}) by setting $f_{1}\left( X\right) =1$.
+Eq. (\ref{eq18}) can be seen as equivalent to (\ref{eq17}), where $X$ has been transformed to $X_{new}$, which became the new predictor, on which $Y$ will be regressed.

-Now $\beta$ must be estimated, and this point estimation is done for some observed values of the predictor.
+Now $\beta$ must be estimated, and this point estimation is done for some observed values of the predictor; this is merely the learning process of the LM.
 Writing the equations for $n$ observed values gives:

-If (\ref{eq21}) is solved for $\beta$ to give the least sum of squares for the components of error vector $\mathbf{e}$, this will give, as expected, the same result as if we approximated the conditional expectation of $Y$ by the set of observations $\mathbf{y}$.
-Solving either way gives:
+Eq. (\ref{eq21}) can be solved for $\beta$ to give the least sum-of-squares for the components of error vector $\mathbf{e}$, which is quite known as the least-squares (LS) problem (Sec.~\ref{sec:math-optim}).
+Said differently, it can be solved to minimize the residual sum-of-squares (RSS) between the predicted and the true response: